Comment on page

 openssl x509 -req -in mydomain.com.csr -CA Rocket.Chat-root.crt -CAkey Rocket.Chat-root.key -CAcreateserial -out mydomain.com.crt -days 365 -sha256

-mydomain.com.keyfiles generated above will be used as the certificate and the private key to configure SSL.
+mydomain.com.keyfiles generated above are used as the certificate and the private key to configure SSL.

-On successful installation of the root certificate, the device should be able to access Rocket.Chat over SSL.
+Once the root certificate has been installed successfully, the device can access Rocket.Chat over SSL.

-If your device is not able to connect over SSL, please make sure that the URL has
+If your device is not able to connect over SSL, ensure that the URL has

 https://explicitly typed out before it.